 Figure 5.
-Sequence of fringe maps projected onto object surface.
+Sequence of fringe maps projected onto an object surface.
 For each t value, H+2 phase-stepped images are acquired.

 Wrapped phase measurements for each used fringe period are acquired sequentially in time.

-By means of Eq.
-(8), for each t, we obtain a wrapped phase.
+By means of Equation 8, for each t, we obtain a wrapped phase.

-Initially (t=1), a single fringe is projected, so that the fringe phase ranges is only in the range from -π to +π.
+Initially, a single fringe (t=1) is projected so that the fringe phase range is only from -π to +π.

-Therefore:
+Therefore,

-ϕux,y;1=ϕwx,y;1 (10)
+ϕux,y;1=ϕwx,y;1.
+(10)

 For subsequent time values (t = 2, 4, ..., M), the number of fringes is also set equal to t so that the phase range increases to (-t∙π, +t∙n).
 With this procedure, for each t value, H+2 phase-stepped images are acquired.

 The unwrapped phase distributions of the higher frequency fringes can be readily calculated without a general phase unwrapping.
-The algorithm can be expressed as follows [55, 56]:
+The algorithm can be expressed as follows [55], [56]: